-The next day, we wake up early for a 7 am pick-up and leave civilization.
+On the first day, you will have to wake up early for a 7 am pick-up and leave civilization.
 We will take on rough roads when we enter the magnificent Icelandic Highlands, Iceland’s largest uninhabited wilderness.
 We will drive to Landmannalaugar, a geothermal wonderland, where we will leave the bus behind and start our 6-day trek across the Highlands from Landmannalaugar to Þórsmörk.

 Our path leads through vast lava fields and fields of obsidian, up and down red, brown, yellow, and blue mountains.
 We will climb a snow-capped peak before descending into a green valley.
 We will wander across black deserts and walk along thrilling canyons in the shadows of sparkling glaciers.
 We will stop at new places each night while hiking from hut to hut.
 Our luggage will be taken care of so we will not have to carry everything with us, only the most important equipment needed will come with us during the hike between the huts.

-On the last day, we will join a tour along Iceland’s South Coast.
+On the seventh day, we will join a tour along Iceland’s South Coast.
 This day will be more relaxing but no less beautiful.
 During this nature sightseeing trip, you will see two of the most famous waterfalls in Iceland, Skógafoss and Seljalandsfoss, and the famous black sand beach with its thrilling rock formations, sea stacks, and stone arches.
 To serve as proper closure for this amazing adventure, we will strap on crampons and climb up a thrilling glacier!
+After our long day, we will return to Reykjavík and spend the night in a hotel.

 The drive to Landmannalaugar, the starting point of the hike, takes about 3-4 hours.
 The journey will be highly scenic as we will pass by the magnificent volcano Hekla.
 It is the most active volcano in Iceland, having erupted every 10-15 years throughout the last century.
 Today, there are no eruptions, but Hekla is still fascinating.
 From here, the unearthly landscape of the endless tundra awaits us.